sudhagarjb/oic_mcp/README.md

 - Local design JSON override (`designJsonPath`) for offline testing of step/mapping/outline tools
 - 20+ read-only tools (see Tools)

+### How it works (high level)
+- The server exposes a WebSocket endpoint that speaks JSON-RPC 2.0 (MCP).
+Clients call `tools/list` to discover tools and `tools/call` to execute them.
+- On each tool call, the server fetches data from OIC REST APIs using an authenticated `httpx.AsyncClient`.
+The OAuth token is obtained via Client Credentials, cached, and refreshed on expiry.
+- All outputs are JSON, with additional summaries to help LLMs consume complex payloads.
+- For very large resources or offline testing, many tools accept a `designJsonPath` to read a previously downloaded integration JSON file from disk instead of calling OIC.

+### Authentication flow
+- Uses OAuth2 Client Credentials:
+  - Token request: `OAUTH_TOKEN_URL` with `client_id`, `client_secret`, and optional `scope`.
+  - Access token stored in memory and reused until expiry, then refreshed automatically.
+  - No credentials are logged; errors include only minimal context.

+### HTTP client behavior
+- `httpx.AsyncClient` with:
+  - `follow_redirects=True` to handle OIC 307 redirects between instance and design hosts.
+  - Configurable timeouts (`HTTP_TIMEOUT_SECS`).
+  - Lightweight retry policy (idempotent GETs are retried a small number of times; respects `HTTP_MAX_RETRIES`).
+- All OIC calls attach `integrationInstance=<OIC_INSTANCE_NAME>` automatically when provided.

+### Instance scoping (`OIC_INSTANCE_NAME`)
+- When set, any request to OIC adds `?integrationInstance=<value>` to scope to a specific Integration instance.
+- This avoids cross-instance ambiguity and matches behavior of the OIC console URLs.

+### Search and paging
+- `list_integrations_search` performs client-side paging over the catalog, filtering by user terms across fields (`code`, `name`, `description`, `keywords`).
+- This keeps WebSocket payloads small and lets you control breadth via `perPage` and `maxPages`.

+### Design-time analysis tooling
+- `get_integration_auto` retrieves complete design JSON (resolving latest version when omitted).
+- `summarize_integration` extracts trigger/targets/tracking variables.
+- `summarize_flow_controls` and `deep_flow_outline` scan the design tree to surface control flow and provide quick textual plans.
+- `summarize_mappings` lists mapping steps to guide deeper inspection.

+### Step and endpoint matching
+- `get_integration_step` searches the design tree for nodes whose `name` matches a provided `stepName` (exact and fuzzy).
+It also returns endpoints with a matching name.
+- `summarize_step_io` extracts suspected SQL/query snippets and parameters from a step node.
+If no node is found, it falls back to a matching endpoint and returns its connection context (so you never get empty/unhelpful output).
+- Both tools accept `designJsonPath` for offline analysis.

+### Export integration archives
+- `export_integration` downloads the integration zip archive and returns:
+  - `base64`: the full archive, base64-encoded (for LLM-safe transport).
+  - `listOnly=true`: return only the entry list plus small previews (text) up to `maxPreviewBytes`.
+- This enables deeper static analysis or archival in downstream systems.

+### JSON-first outputs
+- All tools return JSON objects; text bodies are wrapped as fields.
+- Summaries present structured, small-footprint overviews ideal for LLMs.

 ## Quickstart
 1. Clone the repo and enter the directory
 2. Create and populate `.env` from `.env.example`